Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Preliminaries and Empirical Phenomena

-For our experiments, we focus on a specific, highly optimized regime identified in our previous work, which we termed the ``Ridge of Optimization''~\cite{tamamori2025c}.
-This is a narrow band in the $(\gamma,P/N)$ phase space where the network's attractor stability is maximized, especially under high-load conditions.
-Unless otherwise noted, we use the representative Ridge parameters $P/N=3.0$ and $\gamma=0.02$, which were shown to yield both high capacity and stability.
+For the experiments, we focus on a regime identified in previous work, termed the ``Ridge of Optimization''~\cite{tamamori2025c}.
+This region corresponds to a narrow band in the $(\gamma,P/N)$ phase space where attractor stability is maximized under high-load conditions.
+Unless otherwise noted, we use $P/N=3.0$ and $\gamma=0.02$, which were shown to yield both high capacity and stability.